A Registered Medical Charity (NI Charity No 100712) providing training for health professionals in Africa

 - Partnerships – Develop a working associations and partnerships with relevant government statutory bodies, local communities, non-government organisations, existing structures, organisations and institutions in order to promote, improve and develop professional medical and health care skills.

-To date 146 South Sudan health professionals – 49 doctors, 16 clinical officers and 73 midwives and 8 midwifery tutor have attended the ELSSA EONC courses and have gained additional knowledge and skills.
+To date 357 South Sudanese health professionals – 148 doctors and associate clinicians, 209 midwives and 17 midwifery tutors have attended the ELSSA EONC courses, gaining additional knowledge and skills.
 The value of EONC courses is established beyond question, pre- and post-course assessments show significant increases in knowledge and skills.
 Increasing the neonatal resuscitation skills will alone save many lives.

 It can be estimated that an EONC attendee (midwife, clinical assistant, doctor) will provide care for 7-10,000 maternities in a 30-year career.
-So, this means that the attendees for each course may be responsible for about 210,000 maternities over their careers.
+So, this means that the attendees for each course may be responsible for over 3 million maternities over their careers.

 Even if these figures are over estimated by 50% it still represents excellent value for money.
 Should this EONC training contribute to South Sudan reducing its horrendous maternal mortality to the average of the Sub-Saharan African states this would represent an enormous saving of life and improvement in basic services.